 Before you bring your water to a boil, read this.
 The fact is, under normal circumstances, boiling your water can do more harm than good.
 Sure, it kills viruses, bacteria, and parasites that can’t handle heat.
 However, hundreds of common water contaminants aren’t affected by heat, and concentrations of these contaminants can actually increase as water evaporates.

 If there is a boil water advisory for your area, always follow the Centers for Disease Control and Prevention’s (CDC) guidelines.
 If no advisories are issued, there are more effective ways to protect yourself from the dangers of tap water than boiling it.

 Just like our public drinking water systems, wells collect groundwater that can be littered with fuel, pesticides, nitrates, and many more hazardous contaminants.
 While the EPA provides resources to help private well owners maintain water quality, well water is not regulated by any government agency.
 In other words, you need to trust the owner to trust the well.
 And even a savvy owner can’t completely prevent contamination.

 Filtered water quality depends on the quality of the filter.

 Typical carbon or charcoal filters touted by leading brands focus only on removing unpleasant odors and tastes.
 Their basic technology leaves you vulnerable as hundreds of harmful contaminants that can’t be seen, smelled, or tasted remain in your water.

-The advanced filtration technology inside our cutting-edge pitcher filter targets and removes up to 73x more dangerous chemicals, metals, and toxins than the competition.
+The advanced filtration technology inside our cutting-edge pitcher filter targets and removes up to 99.9% of 73x more dangerous chemicals, metals, and toxins than the competition.
 Typical carbon filters remove just 5 contaminants.
-Our pitcher filter removes 365+.
+Our pitcher filter targets 365+.
 Point is: Your water is only as clean as your filter is powerful.

 Wondering What’s In Your Water?